Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 In Social Power, this website’s flagship course, I call this social position “the judge“.

 I chose the name “judge” because it well summarizes the most powerful way with which dominant individuals wield soft power: by setting a frame of reference on what’s good or not good.
-And then by making people comply to their frame through their personal judgment.
+And then by making people comply with their frame through their personal judgment.

 The soft power of a socially dominant individual is to make people act and react based on their judgment.